sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 where lport is the decimal local TCP port number from which the connection originated, host is either the name or decimal TCP address of the host to which the connection was opened, and port is the decimal TCP port of the connection on that host.

-For the System V \`local' networking configuration, the string is the UNIX login name of the connecting user or, if no such name can be found, something of the form:
+For the System V 'local' networking configuration, the string is the UNIX login name of the connecting user or, if no such name can be found, something of the form:

 "User #number"